 Federal student loans are available to most students regardless of income and provide a range of repayment options including loan forgiveness benefits, which private educational loans are not required to provide.
-The government pays the interest while the student is in school and during grace and deferment periods.
-A loan is money you borrow and must pay back.
+The government pays the interest while the student is in school and during grace periods.
+Loans are monies you borrow and must be paid back.

 All federal loan programs require the student to: